Preet3627/Saras_AI/README.md

 -   👁️ **AI Vision**: Saras can capture images, analyze them using Gemini, and describe what it sees out loud.
 -   📚 **Object Detection & Interaction**: Can perform tasks like identifying and finding a book.
 -   🚗 **Autonomous Behavior**: Capable of advanced actions like following a specific object (e.g., a car) and avoiding obstacles.
+-   ➕ **Mathematical Capabilities**: Can solve arithmetic sums spoken in natural language.
 -   💬 **Custom Personality & Multilingual Responses**:
     -   Delivers a pre-defined introduction in **Gujarati**.
     -   Greets new faces (humans or dogs) with a polite **"Namaste"** in Gujarati on the first encounter.